 And while the latest bag might not be on consumers’ minds right now, people still want content.
 Currently, 43% of the world’s population is confined at home, and people are itching for entertainment, particularly in longer formats, like video.

 TikTok is a good platform for younger consumers, think Gen Z, and certain brands have already jumped on: Jacquemus posts enviable videos of models at the beach, with a big Jacquemus hat or floral Jacquemus bikini.
 Balmain’s Olivier Rousteing posts runway clips and influencer inspirations, as well.

 Instagram is excellent for direct interaction with customers and gatherable data on their preferences.
-Streetwear label John Elliott, for example, is sharing music playlists to his followers on the platform, and Stradivarius live streamed famous Mexican singer and actress, Danna Paola, with the hashtag #musictostayhome.
+Stradivarius, for instance, live streamed famous Mexican singer and actress, Danna Paola, with the hashtag #musictostayhome.
 Glossier is live streaming beauty tutorials to their followers using products they already own.

 Gaming has also become a viable medium for brands to connect with their customers: Burberry released a computer game “B Bounce” to promote their monogram puffers, and Moschino collaborated with online game “Sims”.

 Covid-19 is so often talked about these days that people are seeking distraction.
-If brands can provide it, it doubles as a helping hand to those in confinement, as well as a great long-term marketing plan.
+If brands can provide support and distraction, it doubles as a helping hand to those in confinement, as well as a great long-term marketing plan.
 It’s doable to continue marketing and advertising without being exploitative of the situation, and consumers know authenticity when they see it.

 Producing useful products

 In the same vein, consumers appreciate brands doing their part to help during the crisis.
 Rather than a percentage of sales going toward aid, for example, consumers tend to prefer direct donations to hospitals or contributions they can see, like producing masks for health workers.

 Fortunately, many fashion players have contributed to fighting against the virus: